2600hz/kazoo-php-sdk/docs/CallflowBuilder/index.md

 ```

 ###Building Callflows
 To construct the callflow, build the callflow by invoking the builder build() method, passing the root object used to build the callflow nodes.
-A flow will be constructed which can be assigned to the SDK callflow object's flow property.
+A full data payload will be constructed which can be assigned to the SDK callflow object via the SDK callflow entitie method fromBuilder().

 ```php
 $your_call_flow = $sdk->Account()->Callflow();